ggirlrottingg/ml-internship-starter/work/capstone_report_template.md

 ---

+## Abstract

+This research paper investigates how non-linear search performance signals (impression volume, average ranking position, and click-through rates) can be modeled to predict page performance and prioritize high-leverage content refresh candidates.
+Using a public-safe dataset of 30,000 anonymized search records, we built and evaluated machine learning models (`RandomForestRegressor` and `HistGradientBoostingRegressor`) against a rank-based heuristic baseline.
+Our Random Forest model reduced prediction error (MAE) by 23.2% compared to the baseline, retaining a strong performance profile even under a strict 5-fold `GroupKFold` validation split (+5.6% MAE variance).
+Finally, predictions were operationalized into a human-reviewed Content Action Playbook that successfully flagged 7,537 high-priority metadata refresh candidates while enforcing strict YMYL safety guardrails.

+---

 ## 1. Executive Summary

-This capstone project investigates how non-linear search performance signals (impression volume, average ranking position, and click-through rates) can be modeled to predict page performance and prioritize high-leverage content refresh candidates.

-Using a dataset of 30,000 anonymized page records, we established a heuristic baseline score and built machine learning models (`RandomForestRegressor` and `HistGradientBoostingRegressor`) to predict traffic potential.
+This capstone project models non-linear search performance signals to prioritize content refresh candidates.
+Using 30,000 anonymized page records, we established a heuristic baseline score and built machine learning models (`RandomForestRegressor` and `HistGradientBoostingRegressor`) to predict traffic potential.
 To ensure production readiness, we conducted a rigorous validation audit using `GroupKFold` splits and synthesized the model outputs into an operational **Content Action Playbook**.

 * **Baseline Performance:** MAE = 95.42
 * **ML Model Performance (Random Forest):** MAE = 73.28 (23.2% improvement over baseline)